roehampton/module-content/software-development-1/week-02/lab/README.md

 # Software Development 1
-# Lecture 2 -- Introduction to Programming
+# Lab 2 -- Introduction to Programming

 ## The contents of this lab will be carried out on a Jupyter Notebook.
 Information on using Jupyter notebooks can be found at: https://jupyter.org/